lsst-sqre/phalanx/docs/developers/add-application.rst

 The :file:`values.md` file generally does not need to be modified.

 Finally, add the new application to `docs/applications/index.rst <https://github.com/lsst-sqre/phalanx/blob/main/docs/applications/index.rst>`__ in the appropriate section.
+Please maintain the alphabetical sorting of each section.

 Configure other Phalanx applications
 ====================================